Skip to main content

 • Key flags: --prompt-template, -p/--prompt, --stdin, --source, --files, --source-label, --output, --dry-run, --provider, --model, --oauth-cred, --oauth-token, --llm-api-key.

-autopilot — autonomous agentic scan
+autopilot: autonomous agentic scan

 • Use for: pentest-style engagements where you want the agent to be creative and decide what to do.

 • How it works: one long-running LLM session with full CLI tool access until the agent calls halt_scan or hits limits.
-When --source is provided, archon-audit runs first to prepare a frozen whitebox context bundle.
+When --source is provided, vigolium-audit runs first to prepare a frozen whitebox context bundle.

-• Key flags: -t/--target, --input (curl/raw HTTP/Burp XML/URL/stdin), --source (auto-runs archon), --focus, --max-commands, --max-duration, --intensity {quick|balanced|deep}, --archon (lite|balanced|deep|off), --browser, --credentials, --diff, --last-commits, --token-budget, --upload-results.
+• Key flags: -t/--target, --input (curl/raw HTTP/Burp XML/URL/stdin), --source (auto-runs vigolium-audit), --focus, --max-duration, --intensity {quick|balanced|deep} (sets the command budget, audit mode, browser, and pre-scan strategy), --audit (lite|balanced|deep|off), --triage, --plan-file, --browser, --credentials, --diff, --last-commits, --upload-results.

 See Autopilot.

-swarm — AI-guided multi-phase scan
+swarm: AI-guided multi-phase scan

 • Use for: target-specific scanning when you want structure (planning → native scan → triage), source-aware route discovery, or verification loops.

-• How it works: 10-phase pipeline — normalize → auth (opt) → source-analysis (opt) → code-audit (opt) → discover (opt) → plan (AI) → extension → native scan → triage (opt) → rescan (opt).
+• How it works: 10-phase pipeline, normalize → auth (opt) → source-analysis (opt) → code-audit (opt) → discover (opt) → plan (AI) → extension → native scan → triage (opt) → rescan (opt).

-• Key flags: -t/--target (required with --source), --input, --record-uuid, --source, --discover, --code-audit, --triage, --max-iterations, -m/--modules, --vuln-type, --focus, --archon {lite|balanced|deep|off}, --intensity, --only/--skip/--start-from, --force-extensions.
+• Key flags: -t/--target (required with --source), --input, --record-uuid, --source, --discover, --code-audit, --triage, --max-iterations, -m/--modules, --vuln-type, --focus, --audit {lite|balanced|deep|off}, --intensity, --only/--skip/--start-from, --force-extensions.

 See Swarm.

-See Archon Audit.
+See Agentic Security Audit.

 • Modes: lite (4), balanced (9), deep (17), revisit (9), confirm (7), merge (7), diff (1), longshot (3), status, smoke.